remotelib/exval/README.md

 ### The `supper` Keyword

 It's impossible to know a method parent class outside the class context.
-Therefore, calling methods that using `super` will fail to run.
+Therefore, calling methods that using the `super` keyword will fail to run.

 ```js
 class Foo {